Kate-Pol/Drawings_organizer_OCR-Project/README.md

 - Complete a project to add to the portfolio
 - Use python to communicate findings
 - Run an analysis on a set of drawings
 - Become more familiar with python and ocr files review

-Program making drawing recognition, reading title, and moving each drawing in specific folder.
-Folders / dwg's title can add easy into the code, and more specific review.

-### Installation Options
+### 1. Setting Up The Project
 ---
+We have to download few nessessary drawings files and use it for farther review and data analysis.
+Download files and save them the separate folder <dwg>.

 Installing all the necessary packages from ![requirements file](https://github.com/Kate-Pol/Drawings_organizer_OCR-Project/blob/main/requirements.txt)

 ```
 pip install -r requirements. txt
 ```
+In the command line, navigate into the your venv folder, and activate Scripts folder.
+Then novigate into the python file.

+### 2. Setting up your Git Repository
+---
+Create a new Git repository for this project, and connet it to the project folder on your machine.

+If you need more guidance, review the GitHub Desktop article and additional help on this Git cheat sheet.

+After work is completed we can create and update README.md file.

+Program making drawing recognition, reading title, and moving each drawing in specific folder.
+Folders / dwg's title can add easy into the code, and more specific review.